mediapeers/ansible-role-aws_nat/README.md

 ## Ansible AWS NAT role
-An ansible role that creates an Ubuntu based AMI that's configured to be a used for a NAT instance to route traffic from a private VPC subnet.
+An ansible role thar configures an Ubuntu based AMI to be a used for a NAT instance to route traffic from a private VPC subnet.
-It the AMI will be used to launch an instance into a scaling group have a failover when the instance goes down.
-It's for this reason reusing an attached ENI so routing proceeds to work without updating VPC routing tables or IP/DNS records for things pointing to the NAT instance.
+The resulting AMI can be used to launch an instance into a scaling group to have a failover when the instance goes down.
+It's for this reason reusing an unattached ENI so routing proceeds to work without updating VPC routing tables or IP/DNS records for things pointing to the NAT instance.
 See this blog article fro the idea behind this concept: http://www.cakesolutions.net/teamblogs/making-aws-nat-instances-highly-available-without-the-compromises